j-ac/EmuText/README.md

 Each time you press the dump key (Default: G), text will appear in your web browser.

 #### Optional Launch Script
 For Windows users, the repo is bundled with a batch file named Windows-One-Click-Run-Example.bat, which allows you to launch each part of Emu LiveText simultaneously.
+*note:* Another File exists called Release-Windows-One-Click-Run.bat, which is only for Github Release users.

 Follow the instructions within Windows-One-Click-Run-Example.bat.
 Now launching this script will directly launch the sever, web client, and Bizhawk with the appropriate ROM and Lua script simultaneously.